Rosehips can make jams, jellies and marmalades but for something different, try The Field's favourite - homemade rosehip tea

 Rosehips can be used for jams, jellies, marmalades and even bread and pies.
-However the petals of the roses rose hips grown on can also be used to make a delicious jam.
+The petals especially can make a scrumptious jam.
 How to make rose petal jam will teach you how to create this delicate sweet tasting jam.
-Add it to home-made scones or bread as the perfect companion to your rosehip afternoon tea.
-For an alcoholic offering, discover how to make elderberry vodka to clear those berries out of your freezer.
+Homemade scones are the final addition for the perfect afternoon tea.
+We recommend our favourite apple scones.
+They are simple to prepare and make a tasty teatime treat.

 HOW TO MAKE ROSEHIP TEA